Want a round-up of stories like this delivered to your inbox?

 The new scheme which will come in to effect on 1st July, will allow more flexibility and employers will be able to bring back to work workers who have been previously furloughed for any amount of time and any shift pattern, while still being able to claim CJRS grant for the hours they are not in work.
 Employers will be able to agree any working arrangements with previously furloughed employees.
 To be eligible for the grant, employers must agree with their employees any new flexible furlough arrangement and confirm the agreement in writing.

 The grant for the new scheme will start immediately on 1st July.

 A: You will need to make any payments yourself and will be reimbursed.
 You will only be able to submit one claim every 21 calendar days, claims can be backdated to 1st March 2020.
 The online service you’ll use to claim along with details of what you’ll need to make a claims is now available here.
 For help with this, you can follow the HMRC’s step-by-step employer guidance document.

 Q: What if I cannot afford to pay any salary to these workers whilst waiting for the grant?

-A: Visit this page for more details of support available to businesses during this time.
+A: Visit here for more details of support available to businesses during this time.

 Q: How much can I claim?